goxul/goxul.github.io/_posts/2017-08-17-Medical-Text-Classification-Using-CNN.md

 ---

-__Tl;dr : This paper presents usage of CNNs to classify clinical text at a sentence level.
-This approach outperforms traditional NLP methods (Sentence Embeddings, Mean Word Embeddings and Word Embedding with BOW) by at least15 %.__
+## Tl;dr : This paper presents usage of CNNs to classify clinical text at a sentence level.
+This approach outperforms traditional NLP methods (Sentence Embeddings, Mean Word Embeddings and Word Embedding with BOW) by at least 15 %

 ### Summary: